chrjoh/cat-tester/README.md

 ## Overview

 A tool in rust that test Common-Access-Token(CAT) implementation for fetching streaming data from a remote server.
 I wrote this program as exercise while learning rust, so it may contain issues that I'm not aware of.
-As I need some extra features I had to modify the common-access-token crate and the modified version can be found at https://github.com/chrjoh/common-access-token
+As I need some extra features I had to modify the common-access-token crate and the modified version can be found at https://github.com/chrjoh/common-access-token.
+There is an extra fix to handle airplay explained bellow.

 ## Usage